 Risk of Prosecution for Cannabis-Related Companies

-A company that is connected to the marijuana industry must be aware that cannabis-related companies may be at risk of federal, and perhaps state, criminal prosecution.
+A company that is connected to the cannabis industry must be aware that cannabis-related companies may be at risk of federal, and perhaps state, criminal prosecution.
 The Department of Treasury recently issued guidance noting: “The Controlled Substances Act” (“CSA”) makes it illegal under federal law to manufacture, distribute, or dispense cannabis.
 Many states impose and enforce similar prohibitions.
-As of June 30, 2018 and July 11, 2018, the Company has not been notified of any pending investigations regarding its planned business activities, and is not currently involved in any such investigations with any regulators.
+As of September 30, 2018 and October 30, 2018, the Company has not been notified of any pending investigations regarding its planned business activities, and is not currently involved in any such investigations with any regulators.